Creating your own Hawaii packing list can be stressful if this is your first visit to the Rainbow State.

 While our downloadable Hawaii checklist above has EVERYTHING you need to pack for Hawaii, let’s face it, we all know to bring a swimsuit and toothbrush on vacation!

 Traveling with kids?
-We’ve included five bonus items for packing for the family!
+We’ve also included five bonus items for packing for the family!

 Wondering what to wear in Hawaii?
 We cover that below too 😉